Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/searching.md

 weight: 5
 ---

-Learn how you can find content in the Marketplace.
+Learn how to search through content in the Marketplace.

-## What is indexed and available for searching

-Search the Marketplace for four types of objects by using their attributes:
+## Search by keyword

+Each main page has a search bar that allows you to type a keyword and refine the results.

+**Products search** allows you to look for terms in:

+* Product title
-* **Category**: title, description
+* Product description
-* **Product**: title, description, documentation (markdown only), category title assigned to the product, product resource specification
+* Markdown documentation
+* Product categories
+* API specification

+From the **Category** page, you can search categories by:

+* Title
+* Description

+From the **Applications** page, you can search applications by:

+* Title

+From the **Subscriptions** page, you can search subscriptions by:

-* **Application**: title
+* Product title
-* **Subscription**: product title, product description
+* Product description

-## Where to search from

-The search is based on a match pattern.
-This mean that the results will have the portion of entered text anywhere in the fields mentioned in previous section.

-Each main page (Product / Applications / Subscriptions / Categories / Home page) has a search bar to refine the page content.
-The search is refined as characters are entered in the search bar.
-The search bar indicates the number of found result: "Found **X** result for ***WhatYouEnterInTheSearchField***".
-Click **X** on the search bar to reset the search.
+The search looks for a partial or complete match with the keyword that is entered in the search bar.
+The search is refined as characters are entered.
+The number of found results is displayed in the search bar.

+Click **x** on the search bar to reset the search.

 ## Filter a result

-In addition to the search bar, filters that refine results are available on various pages.

-Filters are located on the left of main pages (Products / Applications / Subscriptions), as well as on some detail pages (Product resources / Category details).
+In addition to the search bar, filters that refine results are available on the left of the main pages (Products / Applications / Subscriptions), as well as on some detail pages (Product resources / Category details).
 Each filter is a collapsible panel.

 Filter input controls: